 7. Not telling us the truth, the whole truth and nothing but the truth:

 We can't help you if we don't know what the real problem is.
 Failing to tell us about your assets and debts can lead to the loss of those assets, denial of your bankruptcy discharge, fines, imprisonment, or any combination of the above.
 I know that sounds harsh, but reality is like that sometimes!
 Full disclosure and complete honesty is mandatory!

 The Law Office of David G. Baker is a debt relief agency as defined by the amendments to the Bankruptcy Code that became effective on 17 October 2005.

 PLEASE NOTE: Nothing on this page or this website is intended to constitute legal advice.
-Your circumstances may be different, so call us or another lawyer to discuss your particular situation BEFORE taking any action!
+Your circumstances may be different, so call me or another lawyer to discuss your particular situation BEFORE taking any action!